 Other necessary science and nature study should be done during afternoons or evenings, and may include the following:

-• Daily work outside exploring and investigating, making notes or drawings of observations.
+- Daily work outside exploring and investigating, making notes or drawings of their observations.
+Due to the subject matter of this study guide, some of this daily work will need to be done after sunset.

 Sample Lessons: